Jira

 Note

-SmartGit will only offer resolution of issues if your JIRA credentials are properly configured.
-To ensure this, invoke Select from JIRA and enter your credentials these.
+SmartGit will only offer issue resolution if your Jira credentials are correctly configured.

 Support for ‘commit.template’

-The JIRA integration will honor the Git commit.template configuration.
-Following keywords are substituted by the according JIRA issue attributes:
+The Jira integration respects the Git commit.template configuration.
+The following keywords are replaced with the corresponding Jira issue attributes:

 Miscellaneous